fxnaranjo/filenet/README.md

 3. Copy the db2 and IBM Direcotry Server installer files into the virtual server, you can use a tool such as Filezilla to to this

-4.-INSTALL DB2 using the following commands:
+4. INSTALL DB2 using the following commands:
 * Untar the installers:
 ```
 #cd {$INSTALLER_DIRECORY}